MicrosoftDocs/powerapps-docs/powerapps-docs/user/email-template-create.md

 To create a template, select **New** on the **Email Templates** command bar.
 You can either start with a blank template or customize an existing template.
 - If you select **Start with a blank template** and the enhanced email template editor option is enabled, the email template is displayed in the enhanced email editor.
-- If you select **Start with an existing template**, the editor in which the newly-created template is displayed is based on the editor used to create the existing template.
+- If you select **Start with an existing template** and choose an existing template to create a new email template, the editor in which the newly-created template is displayed depends on the editor in which the existing template was created.
 This is irrespective of the enhanced email template editor option setting.

 :::image type="content" source="media/email-how-to-create-an-email-template-1a.png" alt-text="Screenshot that shows options to create a template from blank or from an existing template.":::